Hypertension a.k.a High Blood Pressure (高血压)

 How to Manage Hypertension

-Lifestyle changes and medication can help lower blood pressure and decrease the risk of related health complications.
-If you are diagnosed with hypertension or at risk of developing hypertension, here are some steps you can take to manage your condition and risks.
+Lifestyle modification is the mainstay in the treatment of hypertension.
+Medications may be required to achieve good blood pressure control, and reduce the risk of developing hypertension-related health complications.
+If you are diagnosed with hypertension or at risk of developing hypertension, here are some steps to undertake:

 1. Reduce Salt Intake